MicrosoftDocs/azure-devops-yaml-schema/content/resources-containers-container.md

   resourceGroup: string # Resource group for your ACR.
   registry: string # Registry for container images.
   repository: string # Name of the container image repository in ACR.
+  localImage: boolean # When true, uses a locally tagged image instead of using docker pull to get the image.
+The default is false.
 ```

 :::moniker-end